tomtominator/Toms-Lathe-and-Saw/Pens.md

 ### Bocate Cuban Pen
 <img src="BocateCubanPen.JPG" height=300 width=200>
 Turned out of bocate wood which has a increditable grain pattern.
-Taking my knowledge from the [View Pens](Pens.md) [redheart gatsby pen](RedheartGatsbyPen.jpg)
+Taking my knowledge from the [redheart gatsby pen](#redheart-gatsby-pen)